Beyond Broadband Technology / The BBTSolution™

 This is a very broad term, and in the context of the BBTSolution™, it is meant that way.
 The BBTSolution™ establishes a highly secure communications path between a transmitting device and a receiving device.
 The transmission medium is not restricted.
 As is explained below, the BBTSolution™ was first designed for use with cable television broadband systems.
-However this OSDS (open standard downloadable security system) is not restricted to any particular communications path, and will also work on IP (Internet Protocol) systems or over-the-air, satellite or other transmission paths just as well.
-Once a secure, authorized and authenticated communications path is established, the system is totally agnostic to the type of data, or information, transmitted over that path.
+However, it is not restricted to any particular communications path, and will also work on IP (Internet Protocol) systems or over-the-air, satellite or other transmission paths just as well.
+Once a secure, authorized and authenticated communications path is established, the system is totally agnostic to the type of data, content or information transmitted over that path.
 Thus when we talk about "information security," it could be anything from a television program or channel, or first-run movie to health care or banking information, automated data for controlling the power grid, or any other type of information.

-Once the secure communications path is established, the level of security, including authentication, usage restrictions, or any other type of security is user-definable.
+Once the secure communications path is initiated, the level of security, including authentication, content usage restrictions and encryption, or any other type of security is user-definable.
 What makes this approach unique is that because it is "downloadable," security conditions can be changed repeatedly, depending on the use.
 In other words it can be employed by multiple transmitters of information, each utilizing different types and levels of security.
 A consumer with a BBTSolution™ enabled computer (either built-in or in a portable USB "dongle") for instance, could securely access multiple video programmers via the Internet, each with it's own encryption and conditional access protocols.
-A Veteran could have similar access to all his or her medical records at multiple locations with total security provided by a BBTSolution™ chip in a USB thumb-drive type device, or embedded in medical facility computers.
+A Veteran could have similar access to all his or her medical records at multiple locations with total security provided by a BBTSolution™ chip in a USB thumb-drive type device, a biometric enabled smartphone, or embedded in medical facility computers.

 The BBTSolution™ has two parts; a secure microchip in the receiving device, and an "HSM" (Hardware Security Module) at the transmitting site.
-The HSM can be integrated into the transmitting location of a cable broadband, satellite, broadcast or telephone system, or it could be a part of any computer server used by a provider of information, Google, for instance, on the Internet.
-HSM's could also be integrated into devices (such as a host computer) used by doctors or hospitals to transmit patient data or any other data transmission application.
+The HSM can be integrated into the transmitting location of a cable broadband, satellite, broadcast or telephone system, or it could be a part of any computer server used by a provider of information.
+HSM's could also be integrated into devices (such as a host server) used by doctors or hospitals to transmit patient data or any other data transmission application.
 The cost of the HSM enabled equipment will vary depending on the use.
 The current design for cable television systems, including the computer, costs less than $10,000, approximately one-tenth the price of the conditional access headend controllers commonly used in that market today.
 We anticipate that the basic Hardware Security Module enabled for use on computer servers can cost half that, or even less.

 BOTH TWO-WAY AND ONE-WAY DEVICES

 One of the many unique aspects of the BBTSolution™ is that the receiving device, such as a television set, need not be a "two-way" device.
 The secure communications path, once established, is totally managed by the transmitting and receiving devices themselves, and the receiving device does not have to be in constant return-path communication with the transmitting HSM enabled equipment.
 Thus, for instance, with one telephone call a cable television consumer could read a series of numbers that appeared on their television screen to the headend and from that point on the cable HSM enabled headend controller and the consumer's BBTSolution™ device can establish and maintain a secure authenticated channel (SAC) without the need for two-way communication or bandwidth use.
-Of course the system will also work, automatically, with two-way communications, such as with IP computer communications on the Internet or in two-way broadband cable systems.
+Of course the system will also work, automatically, with two-way communications, such as with IP computer communications on the Internet in host and "cloud computing" applications, and in any two-way broadband system.

 The BBTSolution™ was originally designed to respond to a need for a new, low-cost cable television set-top box that could meet government mandates for "separable security" for such devices.
 Until June of 2007, cable television systems traditionally used a set-top box (a tuner, and descrambler) that had "integrated security".
 That is, the entire process of assuring that the box belonged to the right customer, was in the right location, and had the proper codes to decrypt only that programming meant for that customer was all integrated into the set-top box.
 Legislation intended to foster a consumer market for set-top boxes resulted in the FCC establishing rules requiring that the security function be separated from the rest of the functions of the set-top box.
 This, theoretically, would allow anyone to design new and competitive set-top boxes that could be used in any cable system since the security function was not integrated into the box and could be enabled in each location (which had different security, or "conditional access" systems) another way.

 The method originally chosen for this separated function was the CableCARD, a modified version of the PCMCIA (Personal Computer Memory Card International Association) card then in use in personal computers.
 The idea was that any set-top box could be built with a capability to accept the CableCARD, and that cable systems could supply the appropriate card, which controlled the security, or what has generally been called the "conditional access" components of the system.
 Unfortunately, CableCARDs are both expensive (both the card and the docking device) and no longer constitute an advanced technology.
-The PCMCIA design is generally now considered obsolete, and most computers today no longer incorporate PCMCIA slots, having progressed to new designs such as USB (Universal Serial Bus).
-The BBTSolution™ is, however, "backward compatible" with CableCARDS.
+The PCMCIA design is generally now considered obsolete, and most computers today no longer incorporate PCMCIA slots, having progressed to new designs such as USB (Universal Serial Bus) and HDMI (High Definition Multimedia Interface).
+The BBTSolution™ is "backward compatible" with CableCARDS.

 A SECURE COMMUNICATIONS PATH -- WITHOUT THE NEED FOR A "TRUSTED AUTHORITY"

 With the BBTSolution™, the "public/private" keys that enable devices to securely communicate are replaced by a "symmetrical key" approach.
-Keys are determined internally by the HSM and the secure micro embedded in the receiving device.
-Each time the HSM and a receiving device establish a secure communications link new random keys are used, thus there is no need for a "trusted authority" and the risk factor of "hacked" or stolen keys is eliminated.
+Keys are determined on an ad hoc basis, internally, by the HSM and the secure microchip embedded in the receiving device.
+Each time the HSM and a receiving device establish a new secure communications link, new random, spontaneously created keys are used, thus there is no need for a "trusted authority" and the risk factor of "hacked," stolen or divulged keys is eliminated.
 No user needs to rely on any other entity for the maintenance of security of the devices used in its communications.
-This, in turn, significantly reduces the "threat target" for secure communications.
-Since each user of the BBTSolution™ establishes their own conditions for authentication and use, what we term "conditional access," the two parts of the security protocol; establishing the secure communications path and then establishing the authentication, access and use conditions, become additive in their security effect, particularly since they are not static.
+This, in turn, significantly reduces the threat target for secure communications.
+Since each user of the BBTSolution™ establishes their own conditions for authentication and use, the two parts of the security protocol; establishing the secure communications path and then establishing the authentication, content encryption, access and use conditions, become additive in their security effect, particularly since they are not static.

 DOWNLOADABLE CONDITIONAL ACCESS